Male vulnerability relentlessly on display in this unique solo-mask performance

 By Lee Delong and Ralf Wetzel

 A surrealist display of the harsh reality of gender politics, Absolutely Reliable! is transfixing and provocative.

 George is a white, middle aged, middle class, middle manager desperate for female attention.
-Yet, just as he appears to be getting closer to his goal, George is thrown into a tangle of denial, anger and insecurity.
-A journey through inner demons, George oscillates between love and loss, death and birth as he questions his true desires.
+Just as he appears to be getting closer to the object of his desire, he swirls in a maelstrom of denial, anger, and insecurity.
+George oscillates between love and loss, death and birth, and never ever finds his deeper self.

 Director and co-writer Lee Delong has transformed George’s, anxieties and traumas into a raw investigation of contemporary gender norms using dark comedy.
 George and co-author Ralf Wetzel wears a mask that fits him like a glove.
 It has a transfixing power and sometimes one forgets that it’s a mask, so much so that Wetzel plays two distinct characters-male and female-with only one mask.
 Negotiating a labyrinth of increasingly comic situations, George is peeled away like an onion to reveal a surprising truth.